Calcretes Arrive Around 7?

-I put this figure together from info gleaned from an article by Staisch et al. (2017).
-Their paper was focused on other topics, but included 6 stratigraphic sections and some age data.
+I put the figure above together from info gleaned from an article by Staisch et al. (2017).
+Their paper was focused on other topics, but included 6 stratigraphic sections in Neogene-Pleistocene rocks at Saddle Mountain, which included some absolute age data.

 There are local preservation issues at Saddle Mountains, as the article authors note (i.e., different units found in hanging wall vs. footwall), but the sections, despite their many covered portions and erosional surfaces, record relatively continuous deposition.
 Staisch did not work the eastern portion of the ridge, where more exposures occur.
 I've visited and described strata exposed there.

 Can we invoke cessation of uplift on the Saddle Mountains anticline at ~7 Ma to explain the appearance of calcrete?
 Possibly.
 But if the argument is stability after 7 Ma permitted growth of calcretes, then how does one reconcile near-continuous deposition of Ringold seds from 9 to 3 Ma?
 If the crest of the fold (hanging wall block) was lifted above the level of Lake Ringold, shouldn't we find the shoreline crossing the fold hinge?
 How far west can you map Savage Island lakebeds?
 I've found them west of Corfu Rd/Saddle Crest Rd.
 Are sections at Smyrna Bench, located between the two thrust faults at Saddle Mtns, in the hanging wall or footwall?